- 8 hours (Approx.)

 This is a typical itinerary for this product

-Stop At: Great Pyramid of Cholula, San Pedro Cholula, Central Mexico and Gulf Coast
+Stop At: Great Pyramid of Cholula, San Pedro Cholula Mexico

 The Archaeological Zone of Cholula has three areas enabled for its public visit, firstly the Site Museum of the Archaeological Zone of Cholula with its three permanent exhibition halls; secondly, the route inside the tunnel inside the Great Pyramid that consists of approximately 280 meters of route in the same plane, artificially illuminated and without risks that the visitor may get lost, and finally the so-called open area of the Archaeological Zone of Cholula constituted by the ceremonial patios of the south and the west of the Great Pyramid of Cholula.